my books

 My research focuses on meter and poetics (what makes poetry tick).
 I am especially interested in poetry from the medieval period, which has led to an interest in periodization itself.
-All of my scholarship addresses the historicity of early English literature: its forms and cultural meanings, and how those are mediated by modern disciplinary study.
+The greater part of my scholarship addresses the historicity of early English literature: its forms and cultural meanings, and how those are mediated by modern disciplinary study.
 My scholarly method bridges ‘formalism’ and ‘historicism.’
 I am interested in the social implications of literature, the phenomenology of poetry reading, and how we come to know what we think we know about the past.
 These interests converge on William Langland’s Piers Plowman, an enigmatic long alliterative poem of the fourteenth century.
+More recently, I have been publishing on contemporary avant-garde American poetry, an undertaking that has prompted new questions about the historicity and limitations of prevailing modes of literary reading.

 My first two monographs rearticulated English literary history through the cultural lives of metrical traditions, a new approach I call “verse history.”
 One reviewer praised the methodologies of my second monograph, Meter and Modernity in English Verse, 1350-1650, as “artisanal philology.”

-My current project, Unheard Melodies: Apophatic Poetics in English Literature, brings my interests in phenomenological poetics to the full gamut of English literature, from Beowulf to Claudia Rankine, and to the music of Bob Dylan, with emphasis on the fourteenth and twenty-first centuries.
+My third monograph, Unheard Melodies: Apophatic Poetics and Literary Reading (Fordham University Press, forthcoming), brings my interests in phenomenological poetics to the full gamut of English literature, from Beowulf to Claudia Rankine, and to the music of Bob Dylan, with emphasis on the fourteenth and twenty-first centuries and on questions of methodology.
 Pivoting historically around John Keats’s translation of Christian theological apophaticism into lyric poetry, Unheard Melodies concerns the paradoxical power of literature to represent what literature cannot represent: novels no one can read, lyrics no one can hear, syllables no one can pronounce, spaces no one can inhabit, experiences no one can have, and more.
 While poetry is the focus, one chapter considers Vladimir Nabokov’s novels-within-novels.
-A separate series of notes and articles reconsiders the Latin poetry of John Gower.
+Methodological keywords are lyric, meter, literary reading, and career.

 I obtained my BA in English and Classical Civilization from Wesleyan University.
 My MA and PhD in English Language and Literature, and an MPhil in Medieval Studies, are from Yale University.